-5.7.
-Links and Favorites
+5.7 Links and Favorites

 On a Plone website, you can manage links to other websites or other resources just as you can do with any other types of content.
-The "Link" item-type exists for doing this.
-Its content consists of an Internet address.
-In the view display of a link item, you will find a title, a description of the resource, and a link to the address (see Figure 5.24).
+The "Link" item type exists for doing this.
+Its content consists of an

-Figure 5.24: View display of a link
+Figure 5.27: View display of a link